learningcoding-lab/Hangman-AiCore/README.md

 print(word)
 ```

-For Task 3 and 4, a new user input was created and the validity of each of these guesses were compared to check they are present in the word_list.
+For Task 3 and 4, a new user input was created and the validity of each of these guesses were compared to check they are present in the ```word_list```.

 ```python
 if len(guess) == 1 and guess.isalpha() is True: